Understanding Alternative Investments

 This is neither an offer to sell nor a solicitation of an offer to buy interest in any product or strategy in any jurisdiction.
 Statements concerning financial market trends are based on current market conditions, which will fluctuate.
 There is no guarantee that any investment will achieve its objectives, generate profits or avoid losses.
 Alternative investments may be suitable only for persons of adequate financial means who have no need for liquidity with respect to their investment and who can bear the economic risk, including the possible complete loss, of their investment.
 PIMCO does not provide legal or tax advice.
 Please consult your tax and/or legal counsel for specific tax or legal questions and concerns.

 PIMCO as a general matter provides services to qualified institutions, financial intermediaries and institutional investors.
 Individual investors should contact their own financial professional to determine the most appropriate investment options for their financial situation.
-This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
-No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. ©2021, PIMCO.
+This presentation contains the current opinions of the manager and such opinions are subject to change without notice.
+This presentation has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
+Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
+No part of this presentation may be reproduced in any form, or referred to in any other publication, without express written permission.
+PIMCO is a trademark or registered trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. ©2022, PIMCO.